-FCS_CKM.4/ECDH Cryptographic key destruction Hierarchical to: No other components.
-FCS_CKM.4.1/ECDH The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting or zeroing that meets the following: none .
-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] Application Note The key destruction FCS_CKM.4/ECDH applies only for the keys stored by the AE1 Secure RSA/ECC/SHA library in crypto.
-RAM and/or RAM.
+FCS_CKM.4/ECDSA Cryptographic key destruction Hierarchical to: No other components.
+FCS_CKM.4.1/ECDSA The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method zeroing that meets the following: none .
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] Application Note The key destruction FCS_CKM.4/ECDSA applies only for the keys stored by the AT1 Secure RSA/ECC/SHA library.
 This internal key storage can be cleared by hardware resetting.
-Clearing of keys that are provided by the smartcard embedded software to the AE1 Secure RSA/ECC/SHA library is under the responsibility of the smartcard embedded software.
+Clearing of keys that are provided by the smartcard embedded software to the AT1 Secure RSA/ECC/SHA library is under the responsibility of the smartcard embedded software.

-6.1.15 X25519(DH with curve25519) (optional)
+6.1.15 Elliptic Curve Diffie-Hellman (ECDH) Key Agreement (optional)